mpangburn/IteratorTools/README.md

 ```

 #### `zipToLongest(_:_:firstFillValue:secondFillValue:)`
 Returns an iterator-sequence that aggregates elements from each of the sequences.
 If the sequences are of uneven length, missing values are filled-in with the corresponding fill value.
 Iteration continues until the longest sequence is exhausted.
-Due to Swift's strong, static typing system, `zipLongest` can take only a finite number of arguments.
-In the future, `zipLongest` may be overloaded to take more than two arguments, but each of these implementations must be done individually.
+Because of limitations with Swift's generics, `zipToLongest` can take only a finite number of arguments.
+In the future, `zipToLongest` may be overloaded to take more than two arguments, but each of these implementations must be done individually at this point in time.

 ```swift
 let values = zipToLongest([1, 2], ["a", "b", "c"], firstFillValue: 0, secondFillValue: "z"